rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 than explicit `column`/`table`/`scalar` parameters.
 As with STL, iterators enable generic algorithms to be applied to arbitrary containers.
 A good example of this is `cudf::copy_if_else`.
 This function takes two inputs, and a Boolean mask.
-It copies the corresponding element from the first or second input depending on whether the mask at that index is true or false.
+It copies the corresponding element from the first or second input depending on whether the mask at that index is `true` or `false`.
 Implementing `copy_if_else` for all combinations of `column` and `scalar` parameters is simplified by using iterators in the `detail` API.